-Degree RequirementsCredit Hours General Education Requirements English 102, English Composition, or Political Science 101, National Government, or Political Science 102, State Governments, or History 201, American History, or History 202, American History......3 Physical Education 200, Healthful Living, or Physical Education 212, Health and Fitness, or Physical Education 214, Personal Health1 Chemistry 111, General Chemistry I4 Physics 201, Engineering Physics I......5 Mathematics 151, Calculus I5 Social Sciences......3 Humanities/Fine Arts......6 Major Requirements Mathematics 201, Calculus II5 Mathematics 202, Calculus III5 Mathematics 252, Differential Equations4 Chemistry 112, General Chemistry II4 Physics 202, Engineering Physics II5
+Degree RequirementsCredit Hours General Education Requirements Chemistry 111, General Chemistry I......4 English 101, English Composition......3 English 102, English Composition, or Humanities/Fine Arts......6 Mathematics 151, Calculus I5 Physical Education 200, Healthful Living, or Physical Education 212, Health and Fitness, or Physical Education 214, Personal Health......1 Physics 201, Engineering Physics I.....5 Political Science 101, National Government, or Political Science 102, State Governments, or History 201, American History to 1865, or Social Sciences3 Major Requirements Mathematics 201, Calculus II5 Mathematics 202, Calculus III5 Mathematics 252, Differential Equations4 Physics 202, Engineering Physics II......5 General Electives4

-General Electives4

-Please see catalog for courses that have Honors equivalents and meet MTA transfer guidelines.
+Please see catalog for courses that have Honors equivalents and meet Michigan Transfer Agreement (MTA) transfer guidelines.
 Completion of the MTA requires 30 credits of coursework in the 5 MTA distribution areas.

 Physics is a rigorous program applying mathematics to the fundamental concepts governing the natural world.
 You will develop a solid foundation in analytical reasoning and problem solving.
 Hands on laboratories are used to enhance the lecture material and introduce you to the laboratory environment.
-The physics curriculum is an intensive and challenging program intended to prepare you for transfer into a Bachelor program at most institutions.
+The Physics curriculum is an intensive and challenging program intended to prepare you for transfer into a bachelor's program at most institutions.
 There is a 60-credit degree requirement needed for graduation.